 - Flax should be planted in the early spring, but in warm climates, it can also be grown in the late summer/early fall as a fall crop.
 Flax is a tough plant that will not be hurt by late April frosts if planted in the fall.
 However, try to plant them 6-8 weeks before the last frost, start seeds indoors in well-drained, sandy soil in a sunny location with good drainage.
 Although direct planting is preferred, seeds can be put in flats and moved later if necessary.

-Now let’s get down with our main event and learn about how to plant Flax Seeds In Blockheads.
+Now let’s get down with our main event and learn about how to get flax seeds in blockheads.
 Now try to follow our instructions and advice step by step-

 Here’s how you plant them: